 Rosler, N., Sharvit, K. & Bar-Tal, D. (2018).
 Perceptions of prolonged occupation as barriers to conflict resolution.
 Political Psychology, 39(3), 519-538.

-David, Y. Rosler, N., & Maoz, I. (in press).
+David, Y. Rosler, N., & Maoz, I. (2018).
 Gender-empathic constructions, empathy and support for compromises in intractable conflict.
 Journal of Conflict Resolution.

 Rosler, N., Cohen-Chen, S., & Halperin, E. (2017).
 The distinctive effects of empathy and hope in intractable conflicts.
 Journal of Conflict Resolution, 61(1), 114-139.